lchen29/PCB/README.md

 # PCB
-The PCB's for Cal Polt SAE Baja
+The PCB's for Cal Poly SAE Baja